alibenski/clm-learning/web/modules/contrib/image_link_formatter/README.md

 ### With other image formatters

-Since this module adds its own image formatter called `image_link_formatter`, it avoids any potential conflicts with [other formatters that could be overridding or extending core formatter's class][15].\
+Since this module adds its own image formatter called `image_link_formatter`, it avoids any potential conflicts with [other formatters that could be overriding or extending core formatter's class][15].\
 However, unless it becomes possible to dynamically extend formatter classes, unfortunately, at the moment, it doesn't seem possible to _"combine"_ several